katehayes/dpukarchive/README.md

 ## Extracting data from the police data archive

-Function arc_extract.
-Should be able to specify police force, data series, and time span, and have a dataframe returned efficiently.
+Function arc_extract – should be able to specify police force, data series, and time span, and have a dataframe returned efficiently.

 ``` r